 This strip became a lot funnier when a few years later Tycho actually did miss a portion of PAX due to the birth of his child.

-Another strip parodied the "progression" from Darth Maul's double-bladed lightsaber in Episode I and Anakin's dual wielding of lightsabers in Episode II with having characters draw quadruple, quintuple and septuple lightsabers...
+Another strip parodied the "progression" from Darth Maul's double-bladed lightsaber in The Phantom Menace and Anakin's dual wielding of lightsabers in Attack of the Clones with having characters draw quadruple, quintuple and septuple lightsabers...

 David Morgan-Mar: This comic was published over 2 years before Episode III was released in May, 2005.
 Need I say anything more than "General Grievous"?
 I'm ready for those royalties, George.